dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 Application code should not be responsible for the management of the lifetime of services.
 {{% /callout %}}

-Clients will obviously only be able to dispose of a factory-created component when its service abstraction implements `IDisposable`.
-Implementing `IDisposable` on abstractions however is—you might have guessed it—a [DIP violation](https://stackoverflow.com/a/2635733/264697).
+Clients will only be able to dispose of a factory-created component when its service abstraction implements `IDisposable`.
+Implementing `IDisposable` on abstractions, however, is—you might have guessed it—a [DIP violation](https://stackoverflow.com/a/2635733/264697).
 It’s always easy to come up with an example of an implementation of such service implementation that doesn’t require deterministic disposal.
 If you can come up with an implementation that doesn’t require disposal it means your abstraction is defined with a specific implementation in mind, hence a DIP violation.

 {{% callout IMPORTANT %}}
 Abstractions should not implement `IDisposable`.